asbjornenge/keytalk/README.md

 A super simple messaging service for [keybase](http://keybase.io).

-It's a pretty basic pre-alpha weekend project for now.
-It's just wrapping the keybase cli and pushing to [firebase](https://www.firebase.com/).
+It's your basic weekend project for now, wrapping the keybase cli and pushing to [firebase](https://www.firebase.com/).
 Expect bugs.

 Make sure you have the keybase cli installed and everything set up correctly before you start using this.